spenwall/spencerwallace.ca/posts/2019/2019-08-16-serverless-scraper.md

 ## Conclusion

 Now that you know how to setup a serverless function the possibilities are endless.
 You can do all kinds of things that now don't require a server.

+You can view the [source code](https://github.com/spenwall/scraper-example) for this project and make a pull request if you see something that needs fixing.